-- Thousands of our people patrol the tracks day and night clearing snow and ice from junctions and tunnels
+- Thousands of our people patrol the tracks day and night clearing snow and ice from junctions and tunnels.

-- Our remote temperature monitoring and a helicopter fitted with thermal imaging cameras identify points heaters that are not working effectively
+- Our remote temperature monitoring and a helicopter fitted with thermal imaging cameras identify points heaters that are not working effectively.

-- Train companies run empty trains through the night to help keep tracks clear, and passenger trains can be fitted with snow ploughs which can clear up to eight inches of snow – if it's deeper, we send in our fleet of dedicated snow ploughs
+- Train companies run empty trains through the night to help keep tracks clear, and passenger trains can be fitted with snow ploughs which can clear up to eight inches of snow – if it's deeper, we send in our fleet of dedicated snow ploughs.

 - We use ballast – the stones beneath the track – treated with anti-icing fluid for our winter engineering work, as this stops it freezing together in the delivery wagons and helps us to continue working in all temperatures.

-Network Rail’s winter preparedness regime begins in September each year.
+Our winter preparedness regime begins in September each year.
 Special trains and equipment are fully checked and any repairs carried out, while contingency plans are reviewed and agreed with train operators to keep passengers moving during adverse weather.